Zero to FPGAs using BinderHub

 -

-Update Binder beployment.
-If you chose a different version when installing BinderHub make sure you set the same version here:
+when installing BinderHub make sure you set the same one here: -

-Deploy InAccel FPGA Kubernetes Plugin:
+Deploy InAccel FPGA Operator:

 -